vineyard-bloom/vineyard-docs/doc/documentation.md

 1. In the directory referenced in the `content` field, create a Handlebars file such as `documentation.handlebars`.
 Note that the file extension must be `.handlebars`.
 This Handlebars file will be used as the basis for generating your documentation.

 1. Add content to the Handlebars file.
 Both Handlebars and Markdown syntax may be used.
-See **Customizing Documentation** below.
+See [Defining Documentation](#defining-documentation) below.

 1. Multiple Handlebars files may be created as desired for further organization.
 Each will output a corresponding Markdown file.

 1. Run your script with `node generate-docs.js` (note that this is the transpiled JavaScript file).
 Markdown files will be output to the directory specified earlier in the `output` field.

-### Customizing Documentation
+### Defining Documentation

 * Regular Markdown syntax may be used within the Handlebars files.
 It will be output as-is to generated Markdown files.